 It is a single number between 0 and 100.
 The higher the number, the more optimistic investors should be about the market.
 The lower the number, the more pessimistic investors should be.

 Think of the Early Bird Index as a helpful barometer that provides a current temperature check on how opportunistic investors should be.

 The Early Bird Index collects data from numerous market factors and weighs each factor based on a formula:

 Social Sentiment (30%): Indicators that track social sentiment offer clarity on overall investor confidence.
 In this case, the Early Bird Index tracks funds and surveys to see how bullish or bearish investors currently are.

 Volatility (28%): Volatility is a great factor that investors should monitor because it can show how rapid or unpredictable stock market price changes are.

-Momentum (15%): Unlike traditional barometers that only measure price levels, momentum gauges the rate that stock prices are moving up or down.
-In this case, the Early Bird Index measures momentum for the top stock market indexes in the United States.
+Momentum (15%): Unlike traditional barometers that only measure price levels, the Early Bird Index measures momentum for the top stock market indexes in the United States.

 Major Stock Market Indices (12%): The relationship between current stock market indices and historical performance is included in the calculation.

 Alternative Investments (12%): In addition to tracking the stock market, the Early Bird Index also takes into account alternative investments.
 The calculations include the price changes for gold, bonds, and cryptocurrency.